Daredevil (TV series): Filming

-Filming for the series takes place in New York City, in areas of Brooklyn and Long Island City that still look like the old Hell's Kitchen, in addition to soundstage work.
-The production has an eight-day-per-episode shooting schedule.
+Filming for the series took place in New York City, in areas of Brooklyn and Long Island City that still look like the old Hell's Kitchen, in addition to soundstage work.
+The production had an eight-day-per-episode shooting schedule.
 On the feel of the show, DeKnight stated, "We're going for a gritty, 1970s New York feel for the show.
 We love the idea of beauty and the decay of the city, and Hell's Kitchen being a place that's both beautiful and gritty at the same time.
 And that's why Matt Murdock loves it and wants to protect it."
-The series' action sequences take inspiration from The Raid films.
+The series' action sequences took inspiration from The Raid films.
+Matthew J. Lloyd was the director of photography for the first season, Martin Ahlgren for the second season, and Christopher LaVasseur for the third season.

-Visual effects
+Visual effects and editing

 Visual effects for the series were completed by the New York studio Shade VFX.
 Bryan Goswin serves as visual effects supervisor.
+Editing for the series was done by Jonathan Chibnall, Monty DeGraff, Jo Francis, Michael N. Knue, and Damien Smith.

 Music

 It was revealed that John Paesano would be composing the music for the series in October 2014.
 The main theme of the series, which was co-composed by Braden Kimball, is derived from Paesano's original demo for the series, which he submitted during the auditioning process.
 Paesano noted that it is rare for such material to be incorporated into a final score like this.
 A soundtrack album for the first season was released digitally on April 27, 2015, for the second season on July 15, 2016, and for the third season on October 19, 2018.